woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 #### Step 2.3 - Import Data

-Importing data is one of the best things I like about H2O!
-You can load compressed files (.zip, .gz) directly to the H2O cluster.
-This may not be significantly important for the AfSIS Kaggle dataset but it is certainly useful for huge datasets in GBs.
+Importing data is one of the best things I like about H2O!!!
+You can load compressed files (.zip, .gz) directly into the H2O cluster.
+This may not be significantly important for the Kaggle dataset in this tutorial but it is certainly useful for huge datasets in GBs.

 ```
 ## Import Data to H2O Cluster